Thu. (mid-afternoon) 22 — Mon. 26 October 2026

 17:30 – 18:30

-Visit of the on-site museum
+Visit of complex and its on-site museum

 18:30 – 20:00